dgwhited/guardduty-runbooks/runbooks/unauthorizedaccess-ec2-rdpbruteforce.md

 **Remediation recommendations:**

 If your instance's **Resource Role** is `ACTOR`, this indicates your instance has been used to perform RDP brute force attacks.
-Unless this instance has a legitimate reason to be contacting the IP address listed as the `Target`, it is recommended that you assume your instance has been compromised and take the actions listed in [Remediating a compromised Amazon EC2 instance](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_remediate.html#compromised-ec2).
+Unless this instance has a legitimate reason to be contacting the IP address listed as the `Target`, it is recommended that you assume your instance has been compromised and take the actions listed in [Remediating a potentially compromised Amazon EC2 instance](https://docs.aws.amazon.com/guardduty/latest/ug/compromised-ec2.html).

 If your instance's **Resource Role** is `TARGET`, this finding can be remediated by securing your RDP port to only trusted IPs through Security Groups, ACLs, or firewalls.
 For more information see [Tips for securing your EC2 instances (Linux)](https://aws.amazon.com/articles/tips-for-securing-your-ec2-instance/).